Securing the future of your B2B brand: investing in your marketing during a recession

 During economic downturns, marketing teams are tasked with scaling back costs in the short term.
 But, brands that recognise the importance of continued investments in marketing can reap long-term benefits.
 By maintaining a visible presence, businesses can expand their share of voice and strategically win over new customers from competitors.

-In a recession, marketing isn’t just wise – it’s essential for ensuring brand growth and survival – enabling businesses to navigate the challenging environment and emerge stronger when the economy recovers.
+We’ve seen in past recessions that marketing isn’t just wise, it’s essential for ensuring brand growth and survival, enabling businesses to navigate the challenging environment and emerge stronger when the economy recovers.
 Here are just a few reasons why:

 1. Maintaining visibility